 Announced in July 2023, UpLift is a program with the goal of transforming our operating model.
-UpLift will include the standardization of our processes and improvement of our supply chain procurement, among other aspects of the program, as well as restructuring actions.
-We expect UpLift to generate approximately \$150 million in annual savings by mid-year 2025, with restructuring and other incremental costs to complete the transformation ("UpLift transformation costs") over that period of approximately the same amount.
+UpLift includes the standardization of our processes and improvement of our supply chain procurement, among other aspects of the program, as well as organizational changes which result in restructuring actions.
+We expect UpLift to generate approximately \$200 million in annual run-rate savings by the second half of 2025, with restructuring and other incremental costs to complete the transformation ("UpLift transformation costs") of approximately \$300 million.